Muhomorik/csharp-ddd-ai-project-creator/onboarding_guide.md

 ---

----

-## 🧩 MVVM: ViewModel Loaded Command + WPF EventToCommand + Autofac DI
+### MVVM: ViewModel Loaded Command + WPF EventToCommand + Autofac DI

-> Create a new ViewModel, bind the Window's Loaded event to a ViewModel command (MVVM‑friendly), and register it with Autofac — aligned with this guide’s conventions (DDD layers, placeholders, DI, logging, Rx schedulers, MahApps + DevExpress).
+> Create a new ViewModel, bind the Window's Loaded event to a ViewModel command (MVVM‑friendly), and register it with Autofac — aligned with this guide's conventions (DDD layers, placeholders, DI, logging, Rx schedulers, MahApps + DevExpress).

-### 🎯 Goal
+#### 🎯 Goal

 - Add a ViewModel that exposes a LoadedCommand
 - Wire WPF Window Loaded event to that command via DevExpress EventToCommand
 - Register the ViewModel in DI so it gets ILogger (first ctor param) and IScheduler for UI marshalling
 - Keep designer-friendly defaults via parameterless constructor

-### 1) 🧠 Create the ViewModel (DevExpress ViewModelBase)
+#### 1. 🧠 Create the ViewModel (DevExpress ViewModelBase)

 ```csharp
 using System;
 using System.Reactive.Concurrency;